kiwanami/node-elrpc/readme.md

         - `argdoc` : String[optional].
 Argument information for human.
         - `docstring` : String[optional].
 Method information for human.

-The return value of the code block is serialized and sent to the peer process.
+During execution of the code block, the arguments and return values are serialized and sent to the peer process.
-If the code block returns a promise object, the EPC stack waits for the return object which is wrapped by promise and serializes it and sent to the peer process.
+If the code block returns a promise object, the EPC stack waits for the return object which is wrapped by promise.
+After the promise is resolved, the EPC stack serializes the object and sent to the peer process.

 If the return value includes wrong values which can't be serialized by `elparser`, the runtime exception `EPCStackException` is thrown to the method calling of the peer process.